lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 * Allowed session types:
   Since user can choose the type of session, resource group can allow certain type of session.
-  You can allow both type, or allow interactive or batch only.
+  You should allow at lest one session types.
+The allowed session types are Interactive, Batch, and Inference.
 * Pending timeout:
   A compute session will be canceled if it stays ``PENDING`` status for longer than the Pending timeout.
 When you wish to prevent a session from remaining PENDING indefinitely, set this time.
 Set this value to zero (0) if you do not want to apply the pending timeout feature.
 * The number of retries to skip pending session:
   The number of retries the scheduler tries before skipping a PENDING session.
   It can be configured to prevent the situation where one PENDING session blocks the scheduling of the subsequent sessions indefinitely (Head-of-line blocking,